dokato/Tranqued/README.md

-# FocusTime Editor (Electron)
+# TranqEd (Electron)

-A simple macOS Electron app to help you focus: start a 25-minute timer and write notes or tasks in a distraction-free editor.
+A simple macOS Electron app to help you focus.

 ## Getting Started